geerlingguy/ansible-role-supervisor/README.md

 Whether to enable the TCP-based HTTP server, and the interface and port on which the server should listen if enabled.

+    supervisor_restart_sleep: 0

+On some systems, when ansible runs the restart of the service, it fails because the start happens before the stop has finished running.
+If this happens to you, changing this value to a larger sleep time (in seconds) will avoid this issue.

 ## Dependencies

 None.